certeu/morio/docs/docs/guides/contributors/docs/readme.md

 ```

 As you can see, you can explicitly set a label, permalink, and description.
-However, we just rely on the defaults.
-So you define the tag and do not specify any
+However, we just rely on the defaults, so you will define the tag and do not specify any
 properties.
 Here is how to do that in YAML:

 ```yaml